 These problems could make it unsafe for you to drive a car or do other dangerous activities.
 See “What should I avoid while receiving BOTOX or BOTOX Cosmetic?”

-There has not been a confirmed serious case of spread of toxin effect away from the injection site when BOTOX has been used at the recommended dose to treat chronic migraine, severe underarm sweating, blepharospasm, or strabismus, or when BOTOX Cosmetic has been used at the recommended dose to treat frown lines.
+There has not been a confirmed serious case of spread of toxin effect away from the injection site when BOTOX has been used at the recommended dose to treat chronic migraine, severe underarm sweating, blepharospasm, or strabismus, or when BOTOX Cosmetic has been used at the recommended dose to treat frown lines and/or crow's feet lines.

 What are BOTOX and BOTOX Cosmetic?